 Our product manufacturing includes "front-end" wafer production and "back-end" product testing.
+We believe having our own U.S. wafer production and test capabilities is an advantage over competitors that outsource such operations.

 Wafer production is a cleanroom area with specialized equipment to deposit, pattern, etch, and process spintronic materials.
 Most of our products are fabricated in our facility using either raw silicon wafers or foundry wafers.
 Foundry wafers contain conventional electronics that perform housekeeping functions such as voltage regulation and signal conditioning in our products.

 Each wafer may include thousands of devices.
-We build spintronics structures on wafers in our fabrication facility.
-We either saw wafers to be sold in die form or send wafers to Asia for dicing and packaging.
-Other production operations include wafer-level inspection and testing.
+We build spintronics structures on wafers in our fabrication facility and do wafer-level inspection and testing.

+We either dice wafers to be sold in die form, send wafers to Asia for dicing and packaging, or process wafers into Wafer-Level Chip-Scale Parts (WLCSPs).

 Packaged parts are returned to us to be tested, inventoried, and shipped.
+Alternatively, the process to convert wafers to WLCSPs includes attaching solder balls, electrical testing, and wafer dicing.